stefanache/p2p_webrtc_handshake/README.md

    So the roles("you" and "your-friend") can running in any combination of locally(on his PC) and/or remotely(using my github repository or other repository/CDN/hosting)

    Anyway, regardless of what approach you will can have the PC-machines certainly will can use NAT(in/over internet use-case) with or no firewalls,proxies,...
-   And in this case the handshake must be able to avoid all these obstacles(see Note *) maybe by using one external STUN and/or TURN server(which is part of ICE group of servers), from the pull of public exposed and in operation (at the my chatting-app's run-time) servers, as broker(intermediate or third part).
+   And in this case the handshake must be able to avoid all these obstacles(see Note *) maybe by using one external STUN and/or TURN server(which is part of ICE group of servers), from the pull of public exposed and being in operation (at the my chatting-app's run-time) servers, as broker(intermediate or third part).

    In this code( in main file index.html) you can see how indicate or configurate that ICE-servers(STUN and/or TURN):